Find Out How To Copyright a Video in the U.S.

 File a DMCA Takedown Notice With DoNotPay for the Fastest Removal

-You can spend your money on professional legal advice and various takedown services, or you can solve your problem in a couple of minutes.
+You can spend your money on professional advice and various takedown services, or you can solve your problem in a couple of minutes.
 DoNotPay offers assistance with a DMCA Takedown feature that will help you remove a stolen copy of your hard work with no trouble whatsoever.

 - Select the DMCA Takedown feature